Student finance in Norway

 Higher education

 In higher education, the basic financial support is paid as a loan.
-Up to 40 % of the amount can be converted to a grant when you have completed the educational programme or have been awarded a degree.
-Your income and assets affect how much of the loan is converted to a grant.
+Up to 40 % of the amount can be converted to a grant when the exams are passed or the programme is completed.
+Income and assets affect how much of the loan is converted to a grant.

-For education in addition to post-upper secondary level (gymnas), you may receive financial support for up to a total of eight years.
+For education above post-upper secondary level, you may receive financial support for up to eight years.
 You may not receive support for more than eight years even if your studies are delayed.
-An exception can be made if the delay is caused by illness, disability or birth/adoption.
+There may be exceptions if the delay is caused by illness, disability or birth/adoption.
+Loans and grants received from public schemes in other countries are included in the calculation of how long a student can receive loans and grants in Norway.

 Everyone studying at upper secondary level can receive a grant from the Norwegian State Educational Loan Fund.
 You must have a place before you apply.
 Most only receive a grant for equipment, but some people may also receive a grant for living away from home and an income-dependent grant.